tldr-pages/tldr/pages/linux/nmcli-device.md

 > Hardware device management with NetworkManager.

-- Print statuses of network interfaces:
+- Print the statuses of all network interfaces:

 `nmcli device status`